DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.0.md

     * Old `std::allocator` API is being removed (this was used in MPolynomial).
     * New code might not work with older versions because it uses new libraries and language features.
 * Removal of the deprecated namespace.
 Classes, functions and variables inside this namespace are now longer accessible.
 This is mostly about convolution on surfaces, which is now replaced with `LocalEstimatorFromSurfelFunctorAdapter`.
 * The Viewer is now based on Polyscope (see the section above for more details).
 The stream API was kept the same, but most of the modifiers were taken out.
-See the [Migrating viewer page]()
+See the [Migrating viewer page](https://dgtal-team.github.io/doc-nightly/migratingViewer3D.html).

 **Links:**